+Randall Donaldson is an Associate Professor of German in the Department of Modern Languages and Literatures and Director of the Liberal Studies Program.
 He has taught in the Liberal Studies program since the mid-eighties.
 Dr. Donaldson did his doctoral work at Johns Hopkins, where he developed a special interest in German-American literary relations.
 He has made numerous presentations on German-American culture and published a number of articles on the topic as well.
 He currently edits the Report, the journal of the Society for the History of the Germans in Maryland, and has just completed a number of projects on the history of the German element in Maryland, including the foreword to the reprint of Dieter Cunz’ classic, The Maryland Germans.

-A Loyola alumnus, teaches at American University and The Catholic University of America.
+James Quirk, a Loyola alumnus, teaches at American University and The Catholic University of America.
 His work has taken him to the Balkans, the Kurdistan Region of Iraq, and a Loyola service-immersion mission to Mexico.
 He has published articles in U.S. and foreign journals, is actively engaged in the emerging scholarship about online education, and blogs for the Foreign Policy Association.
 He has taught in the Liberal Studies program since 2003.